All Episodes

 So back in 2020, I was covering the Black Lives Matter riots.

-Maybe it was just one, maybe I'm exaggerating there.
+Maybe I'm exaggerating there.

 It was just at least a billion, right?

-So um I'm on the ground covering that, and my footage started going viral because as we all know, the mainstream media was telling us absolute garbage and lies about what was actually happening on the ground.
+And my footage started going viral because as we all know, the mainstream media was telling us absolute garbage and lies about what was actually happening on the ground.

-So I was in Washington, DC for the Million MAGA march, and I took a pan of the crowd during the day because you know we had hundreds of thousands.
+And I took a pan of the crowd during the day because, you know, we had hundreds of thousands.

-I'm bad at math, so I don't know how many people were actually there, but it looked like hundreds of thousands of people marching in Washington, DC for Donald Trump.
+I'm bad at math, so I don't know how many people were actually there, but it looked like hundreds of thousands of people marching in Washington, D.C. for Donald Trump.

 This was after the election.